What’s New in Swift 4?

 Limiting @objc Inference

-To expose or your Swift API to Objective-C, you use the @objc compiler attribute.
+compiler attribute.
 In many cases the Swift compiler inferred this for you.
 The three main issues with mass inference are:

-1. Potential for a significant increase to your binary size
+- Potential for a significant increase to your binary size

-2. Knowing when @objc will
+- Knowing when

 be inferred isn’t obvious

-1. The increased chance of inadvertently creating an Objective-C selector collisions.
+- The increased chance of inadvertently creating an Objective-C selector collisions.

-Swift 4 takes a stab at solving this by limiting the inference of @objc [SE-0160].
-This means that you’ll need to use @objc explicitly in situations where you want the full dynamic dispatch capabilities of Objective-C.
+Swift 4 takes a stab at solving this by limiting the inference of @objc

-A few examples of where you’ll need to make these changes include private methods, dynamic declarations, and any methods of NSObject subclasses.
+A few examples of where you’ll need to make these changes include private

 NSNumber Bridging

-There have been many funky behaviors between NSNumber and Swift numbers that have been haunting the language for too long.
+and Swift numbers that have been haunting the language for too long.
 Lucky for us, Swift 4 squashes those bugs [SE-0170].

 Here’s an example demonstrating an example of the behavior: